Nonprofit Resources

 How to Ensure Your Church Bookstore Is Tax-Exempt

 Church bookstores can serve as valuable resources for both congregants and the church itself.
 These stores can provide convenient access to study guides for small groups, books referenced in sermons, inspirational gifts, and other items that support spiritual growth.
-They also allow churches to offer convenient access to curated worship and study resources aligned with the congregation’s interests and needs.
+They also allow churches to offer curated worship and study resources aligned with the congregation’s interests and needs.

-Defining the Purpose of Your Bookstore
+Defining the Purpose of Your Church Bookstore

 - How the store will be staffed (volunteers or paid staff)

-- It is a trade or business;
+- The activity is a trade or business;

-- It is regularly carried on; and
+- The activity is regularly carried on; and

 - Ensuring all bookstore sales are related to the church’s religious mission